wittyphoenix/WittyMetroidReduxPatches/README.md

      * Red Gate patch (details below)
      * Original default button mapping
      * Power bomb does not reveal tiles
+     * Revert Smooth Landing (it's a good feature, but unfortunately is buggy. see below)

 **Original Sand Physics**
   * What?